 What is proper time to spray fence lines and what is best herbicide to use?

-Webb County TX pastures and forages Posted almost 3 years ago
+Webb County TX pastures and forages Posted over 4 years ago

 Dear TAMU Agrilife folks, We live between Jarrell and Florence in far northern Williamson county.
 We own 21 acres along Salado Creek with a second wet weather creek also crossing our land.
 Our land is located along the border of the hill country and the blackland prairie so we have lots of rocks, but also dark black dirt between one and two feet deep!
 I've read all that I can find and it seems that there is a lot about how to establish a new stand, but no clear recommendations for someone in my shoes.